apache/comdev-working-groups/wg-advisors/escalation.md

 The first principle is, don't escalate.
 Deal with issues within the project.
 We are not police, we are peers.
-As soon as you start viewing your role as enforcing rules, you should back off, and encourage someone else to take that Sharpener role.
+As soon as you start viewing your role as enforcing rules, you should back off, and encourage someone else to take that Advisor role.

 ## But ...

-If you feel that there is a serious problem within a project, and the project is *unwilling* to address it, you should discuss the problem with another Sharpener, for a second opinion.
+If you feel that there is a serious problem within a project, and the project is *unwilling* to address it, you should discuss the problem with another Advisor, for a second opinion.
 Remember that you are a peer, not a cop, and your first motivation should be helping the project move to a better place, not punishing them for breaking rules.